dzambon/dzambon.github.io/index.md

 I obtained my Ph.D. <i class="fa fa-graduation-cap"></i> from [USI Università della Svizzera italiana](http://inf.usi.ch) (CH) under the supervision of Prof. [Cesare Alippi](https://alippi.faculty.polimi.it/) (from [USI](http://inf.usi.ch) and [POLIMI](https://www.deib.polimi.it/eng/home-page)) and Prof. [Lorenzo Livi](https://sites.google.com/site/lorenzlivi/) (from [Univ. of Manitoba](https://sci.umanitoba.ca/cs/), CA, and [Univ. of Exeter](http://emps.exeter.ac.uk/), UK).
 My research dealt with statistical tests for anomaly and change detection in sequences of graphs, graph representation learning, and learning in non-stationary environments.
 You can find a list of my [publications here](#publications).

-I have been visiting researcher at the [University of Florida](http://www.cnel.ufl.edu/) (US) working on kernel adaptive methods and the [University of Exeter](http://emps.exeter.ac.uk/) (UK) exploring embeddings onto Riemannian manifolds.
-I have also been intern at [STMicroelectronics](https://www.st.com) (Italy) where I developed my Master's thesis on sparse models for anomaly detection.
+I have been visiting researcher at the [University of Florida](http://www.cnel.ufl.edu/) (US) working on kernel adaptive methods and at the [University of Exeter](http://emps.exeter.ac.uk/) (UK) exploring embeddings onto Riemannian manifolds.
+I have also been an intern at [STMicroelectronics](https://www.st.com) (Italy) where I developed my Master's thesis on sparse models for anomaly detection.
 I received Master's and Bachelor's degrees from the [Università degli Studi di Milano](http://www.matematica.unimi.it/ecm/home) (Italy) focusing on approximation theory and mathematical statistics.

 I am (or have been) in the program committee of top-tier conferences and journals of the field, including IEEE TNNLS, IEEE TSP, IEEE PAMI, IEEE IJCNN, NeurIPS, ICLR, ICML, CVPR.